abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

             "``EndFail()``", "After completing the backtrack."
             "``BeginInitialPropagation()``", "Before the initial propagation."
             "``EndInitialPropagation()``", "After the initial propagation."
             "``AcceptSolution()``", "This method is called when a solution is found.
-It asserts of the solution is valid.
-A value of false indicate that the solution should be discarded."
+It asserts if the solution is valid.
+A value of false indicates that the solution should be discarded."
             "``AtSolution()``", "This method is called when a valid solution is found.
-If the return value is true, then search will resume after.
+If the return value is true, then search will resume.
 If the result is false, then search will stop there."
             "``NoMoreSolutions()``", "When the search tree has been visited."